Piana degli Albanesi: Symbols

 The coat of arms of the municipality of Piana degli Albanesi is thus described by the municipal statute:

 The gonfalon of the municipality of Piana degli Albanesi is a rectangular drape with a blue background or red with a round in the center adorned with gold embroidery reproducing the Latin inscription Nobilis Planæ Albanensium Civitas and bearing the emblem.
 The banner is governed by the statutory provisions of the municipality.

 Originally the coat of arms consisted of two ears joined by a knot ribbon with an eight-pointed star in the upper part and with the acronym S.P.Q.A.
 (Senatus Populus Que Albanensis), or N.P.A.C.
 (Nobilis Planæ Albanensium Civitas).
-This coat of arms, which symbolizes the agricultural work of the Albanians, can be seen in local stone in the oldest fountains, such as that of the "Fusha and Pontit" (1765), and on the side door of the Church of St. George, the ancient Matrix.
+This coat of arms, which symbolizes the agricultural work of the Albanians, can be seen in local stone in the oldest fountains, such as that of the "Fusha and Pontit" (1765), as well as on the side door of the Church of St. George, the ancient Matrix.
 Later the Albanian double eagle was always used, with the ears between the claws and the inscription N.P.A.C.
 In the former Town Hall in Piazza Vitt.
 Emanuele, now the seat of the Municipal Library "G. Schirò", has a stone coat of arms with the figure of Gjergj Kastrioti Skënderbeu in the center.
 According to the Statute of the municipality of Piana degli Albanesi, the municipality has its own anthem in Albanian.